Mueller Recommends Cohen Serve Concurrent Sentencing With SDNY Case, Citing “Substantial Cooperation”

 — Adam Klasfeld (@KlasfeldReports) December 7, 2018

 The SDNY memorandum also suggests that Cohen did not fully cooperate with their investigation.

-The SDNY memorandum states that “while the Office agrees that Cohen should receive credit for his assistance in the SCO investigation, that credit should not approximate the credit a traditional cooperating witness would receive, given, among other reasons, Cohen’s affirmative decision not to become one.”
-This conflicts with the Mueller memorandum, which notes that “the defendant has provided, and has committed to continue to provide, relevant and truthful information to the SCO in an effort to assist with the investigation”.
+“While the Office agrees that Cohen should receive credit for his assistance in the SCO investigation, that credit should not approximate the credit a traditional cooperating witness would receive, given, among other reasons, Cohen’s affirmative decision not to become one.”

+This conflicts with the Mueller memorandum, which notes that Cohen has “provided, and has committed to continue to provide, relevant and truthful information to the SCO in an effort to assist with the investigation.”

-Mueller also notes that Cohen met with investigators seven times, with “many of them lengthy” and that his “statements beginning with the second meeting with the SCO have been credible”.
+Mueller also noted that Cohen met with investigators seven times, with many of these meetings being long ones, and that his statements “beginning with the second meeting with the SCO have been credible.”
 Mueller asserts that Cohen’s cooperation has assisted the Special Counsel’s investigation in four key aspects.

-Cohen has provided Mueller with detailed information about Cohen’s contacts with Russian officials during President Trump’s 2016 campaign.
+Cohen has provided Mueller with detailed information about his contacts with Russian officials during President Trump’s 2016 campaign.
 He provided a detailed account of the Trump Tower project in Moscow and also spoke with a Russian national who “could offer the campaign ‘political synergy’ and ‘synergy on a government level'” and repeatedly sought to arrange a meeting between “Individual 1” (widely speculated to be President Trump) and Russian President Vladimir Putin.
-This individual promised Cohen that such a meeting would provide a “phenomenal impact… not only in a political but in a business dimension as well”.
-However, Cohen never arranged such a meeting.
+This individual promised Cohen that such a meeting would provide a “phenomenal impact… not only in a political but in a business dimension as well.”
+However, Cohen claims he never arranged such a meeting.

-Mueller notes that Cohen provided additional information relevant to the investigation of the Trump campaign’s possible collusion with Russian officials, as well as internal discussion with members of Trump’s administration.
+Mueller added that Cohen provided additional information relevant to the investigation of the Trump campaign’s possible collusion with Russian officials, as well as internal discussion with members of Trump’s administration.
 However, Mueller does not specify what that information entails, though the filing is notably not redacted.